-LASIK typically is pain-free and requires only about quarter-hour to treat both eyes.
+LASIK typically is pain-free and requires only about a quarter-hour to treat both eyes.
 Vision improvement is immediate and sometimes stabilizes in as little as 24 hours.

-- A mechanical surgical tool called a microkeratome or a femtosecond laser is employed to make a skinny, circular flap within the cornea.
+A mechanical surgical tool called a microkeratome or a femtosecond laser is employed to make a skinny, circular flap within the cornea.
 The surgeon then folds back this hinged flap to access the underlying cornea (called the stroma).

-- An excimer laser is employed to reshape the corneal stroma.
+An excimer laser is employed to reshape the corneal stroma.
 This highly specialized laser uses a cool ultraviolet beam to get rid of (“ablate”) microscopic amounts of tissue from the cornea to reshape it so it more accurately focuses light on the retina for improved vision.

-- The corneal flap is laid back in situ, where it adheres to the corneal stroma without stitches
+The corneal flap is laid back in situ, where it adheres to the corneal stroma without stitches

 The laser light pulses painlessly reshape the cornea, but you’ll feel some pressure on your eye.
 You’ll also hear a gentle clicking sound while the laser is working.
 The laser treatment itself takes only a minute.